input-output-hk/cardano-tutorials/node-setup/GuideForExcercise1.md

 You will need:

-* An x86 host (AMD or Intel), Virtual Machine or AWS instance with at least 2 cores, 4GB of RAM and at least 10GB of free disk space;
+* An x86 host (AMD or Intel), Virtual Machine or AWS instance with at least __2 cores, 4GB of RAM and at least 10GB of free disk space;__
-* A recent version of Linux, not Windows or MacOS – this will help us isolate any issues that arise;
+* A recent version of Linux, __not Windows or MacOS__ – this will help us isolate any issues that arise;
 * Make sure you are on a network that is not firewalled.
 In particular, we will be using TCP/IP port 3000 and 3001 by default to establish connections with other nodes, so this will need to be open.

+If you are not suro on how to configure your server, please read the [Getting access to Linux at AWS](https://github.com/input-output-hk/cardano-tutorials/blob/master/node-setup/AWS.md) tutorial.

 ## Install dependencies